zotonic/zotonic/doc/ref/cli/index.rst

 ``zotonic update``
   Update the server.
 Compiles and loads any new code, flushes caches and rescans all modules.

+``zotonic sitetest <sitename>``
+  Start Zotonic, and runs all sitetests for the given site, and exits again.
+The exit code will be 1 if any of the tests fail, or 0 otherwise.
+See :ref:`dev-testing`.

 ``zotonic compile``
   Compiles all the Zotonic Erlang source files, modules and sites, including those in the user sites directory and user modules